 Parsnips are a half-hardy biennial grown as an annual.

 There are few vegetables that are as easy to grow, are as nutritious or as versatile as the parsnip.
-They are available as a fresh vegetable throughout the winter, when there are few other vegetables available, they flavour of parsnips actually improves the longer they are left in the ground during the winter.
+They are available as a fresh vegetable throughout the winter, when there are few other vegetables available, the flavour of parsnips actually improves the longer they are left in the ground during the winter.
 This is because the winter frosts getting to the roots increases the amount of sugar in them.

-The major down side to growing parsnips is that they have a very long sowing to harvesting season (almost a full year), they are among the first crops to be sown as soon as the soil is workable, i.e. late winter early spring.
+The major downside to growing parsnips is that they have a very long sowing to harvesting season (almost a full year).
+They are among the first crops to be sown as soon as the soil is workable, i.e. late winter early spring.
 And are almost the last crop to be harvested.
 So they occupy the ground for up to 11 months of the year.

-For this reason many gardeners with a small amount of space do not grow them, which is a shame as they are such a great vegetable to grow.
+For this reason, many gardeners with a small amount of space do not grow them, which is a shame as they are such a great vegetable to grow.
 One way to increase the crops you get from the space is to sow a catch crop of lettuce or radish at the same time as the parsnips.

 This has two benefits, 1 you get a second crop from the available space and 2 because parsnips can take 4 to 5 weeks to germinate, having a quick germinating crop will show you where you have sown the parsnips so you can keep a lookout for the seedlings.

-Soil rather than site is the most important factor when cultivating parsnips, if you have a thin gravely type of soil you would probably be better of not attempting to grow parsnips, as you will only get small misshapen roots.
-Ideally the soil should be rich, friable and slightly on the heavy side, but should not have been recently manured as this tends to lead to the roots forking as do stones.
+Soil rather than the site is the most important factor when cultivating parsnips, if you have a thin gravely type of soil you would probably be better of not attempting to grow parsnips, as you will only get small misshapen roots.
+Ideally, the soil should be rich, friable and slightly on the heavy side, but should not have been recently manured as this tends to lead to the roots forking as do stones.

-Having said that just about any well drained soil will provide a decent crop, especially if you can follow on from a crop that did have the soil manured.
+Having said that just about any well-drained soil will provide a decent crop, especially if you can follow on from a crop that did have the soil manured.